tytydraco/yessleep/out/I_was_hired_as_a_security_guard_to_protect_a_steel_mill_What_happened_there_should_be_made_public_PART_TWO_Final.md

 &#x200B;

 I’d say, about ten minutes passed then.
-A total of forty-five minutes was how long the fighting went on for.
+I don't know how long the fighting went on for.
+I hadn't even thought to check the time.
 The odds, for whatever reason, seemed to be evenly matched.
-This was a quick and brutal battle.
+This was a brutal battle.
 Getting a closer look at things as the feed was recording everything, we noticed just how many commandos they really had.
 How the hell they managed to station hundreds of armed men in that facility, I have no knowledge of.

 &#x200B;